 The answer to the latter is probably obvious to anyone with an online presence.
 Apps like Facebook, Twitter, Instagram, YouTube, WhatsApp, and Facebook Messenger have become almost synonymous with the term “social media”.

-Impressive, considering there are 3.196 billion people actively using these networks.
-What’s more, the internet user of today spends an average of 2 hours and 22 minutes socializing online, and most of it happens on these six most popular platforms.
+Impressive, considering there are 3.196 billion people actively using social networks.
+What’s more, the internet user of today spends those 2 hours and 33 minutes socializing online mostly on the six most popular platforms.

 According to GlobalWebIndex, Philippines residents lead the way with 3 hours and 57 minutes a day on social media channels.
 Second place goes to the Brazilians with 3 hours and 39 minutes.
 Last are the Japanese with only 48 minutes of social media time.

 Between April and September of 2018, 83% of all internet-users were engaged with social media.
 And only 24% of those find it has a positive effect on their work.

 Such a vast topic is perfect for a TechJury piece, so I dug out some details to tie each social media site or app with accurate daily numbers.